Hohenzollern Bridge

 The Hohenzollern Bridge (Hohenzollernbrücke) is a bridge crossing the river Rhine in the German city of Cologne (German: Köln).
 It crosses the Rhine at kilometre 688.5.
 Originally, the bridge was both a railway and road bridge.
-However, after its destruction in 1945 and subsequent reconstruction, the bridge has been only accessible to rail and pedestrian traffic.
+However, after its destruction in 1945 and subsequent reconstruction, the bridge has only been accessible to rail and pedestrian traffic.

-It is the most heavily-used railway bridge in Germany with more than 1,200 trains crossing daily, connecting the Köln Hauptbahnhof and Köln Messe/Deutz stations.
+It is the most heavily used railway bridge in Germany with more than 1,200 trains crossing daily, connecting the Köln Hauptbahnhof and Köln Messe/Deutz stations.

 History

 The bridge was constructed between 1907 and 1911 after the demolition of the old Cathedral Bridge (Dombrücke).
-The Cathedral Bridge was unable to handle the increasing rail traffic imposed by the inauguration of the Köln Hauptbahnhof.
+The Cathedral Bridge was unable to handle the increasing rail traffic due to the inauguration of the Köln Hauptbahnhof.
 The new bridge was named after the House of Hohenzollern, the rulers of Prussia and German Emperors.
 (At the time, Cologne formed part of the Prussian Rhine Province.)

 The president of the Railway Directorate Cologne, Paul von Breitenbach, started planning the construction and handed over this work to his successor Rudolf Schmidt in 1906.
 The railway engineer Fritz Beermann headed the project; under his direction Friedrich Dirksen worked out the designs.
 The construction of the Hohenzollern Bridge took place from 1907 to 1911; Kaiser Wilhelm II inaugurated it on 22 May 1911.